CJBR-97/JobScraPy/docs/README.md

 * Add documentation for core functions here
 * Add docstrings to the functions to make them more user-friendly
 * Optimize for an official release & PEP syntax
-* Allow for user customization of dicts and fine-tuned input on the populate() function
+* ~~Allow for user customization of dicts and fine-tuned input on the populate() function~~

+P.S.
+There are several projects by different authors using variations of the name JobScraPy.
+This one just happens to be mine :)  Nothing new under the sun, as they say.